abordel/summa-prima-secundae/docs/question_3.md

 from the perfection of the lower part to the perfection of the higher part.

-## Whether, If Happiness Is In The Intellective Part, It Is An Operation
+## Whether, If Happiness Is In The Intellective Part, It Is An Operation Of The Intellect Or Of The Will?

-of the Intellect or of the Will?

 ### *Objection 1*
 It would seem that happiness consists in an act of